Investigating the roles of hydrophobicity and electrostatics in the particle-scale dynamics and rheology of dense microgel suspensions: Results and Discussion

-Figs. ~\ref{9}(e-h) show cryo-FESEM images of PNIPAM particles suspended in pure water and different additive solutions {whose temperatures were raised} above the VPTT {before being cryo-frozen}.
-We observe porous, polydisperse space-spanning networks, a signature {of} attractive gels.
-We also not{e that the formation of} denser networks in the presence of polar salts indicat{es} enhanced gelation. {While} suspensions containing dissociating salts possess thicker gel strands, as shown by the yellow arrows in Figs. ~\ref{9}(f) and ~\ref{9}(g){,} suspensions prepared in sucrose and pure water, shown in Figs. ~\ref{9}(e) and ~\ref{9}(h) respectively, {are constituted by} porous structures with thinner strands.
-These observations again signify the influence of {screened} electrostatic {interactions} in driving gelation {above the VPTT}, {and are consistent with our observation of} higher moduli values {at these temperatures} in the presence of dissociating additives.
-Our cryo-FESEM data thus show good qualitative agreement with the bulk rheology data presented earlier {and} suggests that {the incorporation of} additives introduce microstructural changes by modifying the inter-particle interactions in aqueous PNIPAM suspensions.
-These morphological changes in turn, govern the bulk rheological signatures of the suspensions.
+Figs.~\ref{6}(e-h) shows cryo-FESEM images of PNIPAM particles suspended in pure water and different additive solutions.
+The temperatures of the samples were raised above the VPTT before they were cryo-frozen.
+We observe porous, polydisperse space-spanning {attractive gel networks}. {As shown by the yellow lines in Figs.~\ref{6}(f) and ~\ref{6}(g)}, denser networks with thicker gel strands {form} in the presence of dissociating salts, indicating enhanced gelation.
+In contrast, suspensions prepared in pure water {and sucrose}, shown in Figs. ~\ref{6}(e) and ~\ref{6}(h) respectively, {form gel-like structures that are characterized} by large pores with thinner strands.
+These observations {highlight} the {significant} influence of {flocculation} {induced by electrostatic attractions} in {driving} {the} gelation {of PNIPAM suspensions prepared in salt solutions} above the VPTT, and are consistent with our observation of higher moduli values {under these conditions}.